 - Gear shifting timing and techniques

 Track days are becoming increasingly popular amongst riders.
-As a result, there are many organizations running different events and finding a motorcycle track day is pretty straightforward.
-If you’re not too fussed where and when, simply Google track days near me and take it from there.
+As a result, there are many organizations running different events, and finding a motorcycle track day is pretty straightforward.
+If you’re not too fussed about where and when, simply Google track days near me and take it from there.

 However, if you’re a new rider, look for motorcycle track days for beginners that have the best resources for your unique needs.
 For example, look for events that include training and coaching options.
 A lot of organizations will offer discounts and training for new riders.
 So, even if it’s not displayed on the event details, don’t be afraid to ask!

 PRO TIP: If you want to really improve your riding technique and hit the racing track sooner, you should consider taking additional coaching lessons – whether in a group on a track day or privately.